statisticalbiotechnology/cb2030/questions/pca.md

 ## Number of PC's to extract.

-1. When PCA is used in machine learning do we need to do dimensional reduction to 3D or 2D or can they handle higher dimensions?
+1. **(2 votes)** When PCA is used in machine learning do we need to do dimensional reduction to 3D or 2D or can they handle higher dimensions?
 And does a higher dimension generally show a clearer picture than a lower dimension?
 > You frequently strive to reduce your problem to as few components as possible, but not less.

 1. When combining components do you / the computer try different variations to see which one has the best separation, or do we decide ourselves what we think is appropriate?
 > You have to choose the number of dimensions yourself.

-1. As I understood, to plot the results of a PCA in 2D we need to select two principal components.
+1. **(2 votes)** As I understood, to plot the results of a PCA in 2D we need to select two principal components.
 What can we do if PC1 and PC2 can only explain a small amount of the total variance?
 Is there a way to include more components within the PCA plot?
 > You are free to include as many components you want.
 However, they are sorted in the order of amount of explained variance.
 Hence if your first two components did not explain that much variance your third component is also not likely to explain much.

 ## Applications